ADDITIONAL ASSESSED BALANCE DUE

-If you received a notice showing an additional balance due (after you already filed and/or paid), don’t ignore it.
+If you received a notice showing an additional balance due after you already filed and/or paid, do not ignore it.
+These notices are common and often fixable—but they are time-sensitive.
+An additional balance due may appear even if you believe everything was filed and paid correctly.
 These balances can come from IRS/FTB adjustments, missing payments, mismatch items, penalties, or interest that continued to accrue.

-An “assessed balance due” typically happens when the IRS or state:
+An “assessed balance due” typically happens when the IRS or state agency:

 • Adjusted something on the return (even a small mismatch)